Bes0n/pluralsight/howgitworks/howgitworks.md

 From git log you can find details of commit and merge of Lisa branch.
 You can see that there are two parents after merge.

 ![img](https://github.com/Bes0n/pluralsight/blob/master/howgitworks/images/img11.png)

 *Git created a new commit with two parents to represent the merge, and moved master to point at the new commit.
 That's how merging works*

+### Time Traver for Developers
+* Reference between commits are used to track history
+* All other references are used to track content
+* Focus on content history.